markusmobius/Crowdsourcr/doc/_sources/usage/xmlformat.rst.txt

   is the set of all workers who satisfied the same conditions (and hence saw the question).

 For example, in the ``elaborate_conditional_tasks.xml`` survey the worker answers questions on either red light or blue light after choosing one of them.
-Both color choices are ``aprioripermissable`` which implies that agreeement on the red (blue) light tasks is only determined among the users who picked red (blue).
+Both color choices are ``aprioripermissable`` which implies that agreement on the red (blue) light tasks is only determined among the users who picked red (blue).